 Strengths: versatile writer, publisher, editor and production manager

-I have been a professional writer for 45 years.
+have been a professional writer for 45 years.
 I have been writing about disability issues since 1978.

 In 1982 I coined the phrase assistive technology.
 Since then a worldwide rehabilitation program has developed around “assistive technology in describing products benefiting people with disabilities.

 One of my editorial strengths is writing columns.
 For seven years, I wrote a monthly column for the National Organization on Disability called Closing the Gap.
-I wrote a bi-monthly column for Action Magazine from 2002-2006. and Independence Today newspaper, and for three years I co-authored a bi-monthly column called Tech Connect for the National Multiple Sclerosis Society on www.mymsmyway.com .
+For four years, I wrote a bi-monthly column for Action Magazine and still write for Independence Today newspaper.
+For three years I co-authored a bi-monthly column called Tech Connect for the National Multiple Sclerosis Society on www.mymsmyway.com .
 For 52 months I wrote an award winning column for Business Week on-line titled Assistive Technology.
 My two articles on disability that appeared in the issue of Business Week print Magazine won the California Media Access Disability Awareness Award.

-I am the founder and publisher of Assistive Technology News, a tabloid newspaper covering assistive technology products and disabilities issues.
+I am the former founder and publisher of Assistive Technology News, a deceased bi-monthly tabloid newspaper covering assistive technology products and disabilities issues.
 ATN was published between 1994 and 1997.

 For 40 years, I have been writing on assistive technology’s benefits to people with disabilities.
 I have written more than 1,400 articles on disability issues.
 I am credited with raising the awareness of disability issues, and the benefits of assistive technology to an international level.